 Focus Groups are built on the concept of providing opportunities to network with field leaders, exposure for your research program, and to become a vital part of your research community.
 CRS Focus Groups are international in scope and include members from industry, academia, and government, interested to exchange knowledge and ideas.
 Focus Groups aim at delivering high quality science in specialist areas and will provide a tool for scientific interactions (electronic or face-to-face) in specialist topics.
 Each Focus Group is established on narrow, specialized subjects, in areas relevant to the CRS mission.

-If you are experiencing difficulty please email your name, ID and the focus group(s) you would like to join and we will be happy to assist you.
+To add a focus group to your membership, simply login to your account and search through the available groups for your desired Focus Group.
+If you are experiencing difficulty please email your name, ID, and the focus group(s) you would like to join and we will be happy to assist you.

 ID focuses on new approaches in drug delivery to selectively target immune cells in peripheral tissues, diseased tissues, and at the primary sites of immunological reactions.